-Orchids are great additions to any garden, especially because of the flowers.
+Orchids are great additions to any home or garden because of the flowers.

 Apart from the beauty, the orchid flowers also offer a good fragrance.
 The flowers bloom from the stem part known as flower spikes.

 Spikes are parts of the stem where flower buds and flowers grow.
 This guide will show you how to regrow an orchid stem.

 Orchids usually grow their new spikes up to twice a year.
 However, many people uproot the orchids once the spikes stop growing.